sqlalchemyorg/zimports/README.rst

-* no star imports (e.g. ``from <foo> import *``); these are rewritten as explicit names, by importing all the names from each target module and then removing all the unused names.
+* no star imports (e.g. ``from <foo> import *``); these are rewritten as explicit names, by importing all the names from each target module and then removing all the unused names

+* support for TYPE_CHECKING import blocks.

 The program currently bolts itself on top of `flake8-import-order
 <https://github.com/PyCQA/flake8-import-order/>`_, in order to reuse the import